Vyral/base-template/_posts/2018-07-13-come-join-us-at-our-upcoming-client-appreciation-party.md

 {% include pullquote.html %}

 Today we’re excited to be able to invite you to a special party.
 On Thursday, July 26, we’re hosting a client appreciation party with our partners at Compass Mortgage.
 We’re throwing this party to celebrate you.
 Thank you for your trust, and thank you for always calling us for your real estate needs.
 We’ll be there between 5:30 p.m. and 7 p.m., so stop by for drinks and appetizers.
+To RSVP, **[click here](https://puebla-clientappreciation.eventbrite.com){: target="_blank"}**.
 We look forward to seeing you there.
 To hear our full invite, watch this short video.&nbsp;